speakeztech/mlir-tutorial/docs/tutorials/12-dataflow-analysis.md

 then after the merge, x ∈ [5,10]
 ```

-Together, these let you **propagate facts** through arbitrary control flow—loops, branches, function calls—arriving at safe approximations of program behavior.
+Together, these let you **propagate facts** through arbitrary control flow, loops, branches, function calls, arriving at safe approximations of program behavior.

 ### From Theory to Practice: The Noise Example

 Jeremy Kun's tutorial uses a concrete example: tracking "noise" in homomorphic encryption operations.
 The question: "At this program point, how many bits of noise could this ciphertext contain?"

 This isn't constant propagation (concrete values) or type checking (static types).
-It's **abstract interpretation**—tracking a property (noise bounds) that affects correctness but isn't directly represented in the IR.
+It's **abstract interpretation**, tracking a property (noise bounds) that affects correctness but isn't directly represented in the IR.

 **Why this example matters:**
 - Shows analysis for a domain-specific property